bohdaq/rust-web-server/FAQ.md

 Directory listing is not implemented.
 The reason behind this decision is security.
 To eliminate accidental sharing of unintended files.

 As a workaround you can create html file with list of files you need to make available.

+## Problem 11
+I'm not able to connect to server, getting error:

+> Failed to connect to 192.168.m.n port x after y ms: Connection refused

+Most likely firewall is blocking incoming request, try to stop firewall and retry.